ibexa/documentation-developer/docs/getting_started/install_manually.md

 !!! note

-    You can install Apache as a Windows service by executing as administrator:
+    You can install Apache as a Windows service by running this command in CMD as administrator:

     ```bash
     httpd.exe -k -install